• Skip to primary navigation

 Can you leave out eggs in baking?

 If you choose to leave eggs or egg replacements out completely you may be disappointed with the final result.
-Although eggs don't affect flavor much in baking, the texture and structure of the baked good will appear different.
-It may spread too much resulting in flat cookies, or not have enough structure to rise properly in cakes and quick breads.
+Although eggs don’t affect flavor much in baking, the texture and structure of the baked goods will appear different.
+It may spread too much resulting in flat cookies, or not have enough structure to rise properly like in cakes and quick breads.

 What if you don't have enough eggs or enough of one egg substitute?